harelba/q/README.markdown

 ### Manual installation (very simple, since there are no dependencies)

-1. Download the main q executable from **[here](https://raw.github.com/harelba/q/1.3.0/q)** into a folder in the PATH.
+1. Download the main q executable from **[here](https://raw.github.com/harelba/q/1.4.0/bin/q)** into a folder in the PATH.
 2. Make the file executable.

-For `Windows` machines, also download q.bat **[here](https://raw.github.com/harelba/q/1.3.0/q.bat)** into the same folder and use it to run q.
+For `Windows` machines, also download q.bat **[here](https://raw.github.com/harelba/q/1.4.0/bin/q.bat)** into the same folder and use it to run q.

 ### RPM-Base Linux distributions
-Download the RPM here **[here](https://github.com/harelba/packages-for-q/raw/master/rpms/q-1.3.0-1.noarch.rpm)**.
+Download the version `1.4.0` RPM here **[here](https://github.com/harelba/packages-for-q/raw/master/rpms/q-text-as-data-1.4.0-1.noarch.rpm)**.

 Install using `rpm -ivh <rpm-name>`.

 RPM Releases also contain a man page.
 Just enter `man q`.

+**NOTE** In Version `1.4.0`, the RPM package name has been changed.
+If you already have the old version, just remove it with `rpm -e q` before installing.

 ### Debian-based Linux distributions
 Debian packaing is in progress.
 In the mean time install manually.
-See the section below.
+See the section above.

 ## Overview
 Have you ever stared at a text file on the screen, hoping it would have been a database so you could ask anything you want about it?
 I had that feeling many times, and I've finally understood that it's not the _database_ that I want.
 It's the language - SQL.